christopherobin/mage/lib/savvy/README.md

 });
 ```

-`addWebsocketRoute` creates a websocket server route for you, and gives it back
+`addWebSocketRoute` creates a websocket server route for you, and gives it back
 as the return value of the function.
 For example, from the websocket logger:

 ```javascript